fergus-mk/Thesis/README.md

 4.Additional input datasets (such as one inorporating urban area/ a drainage basin dataset should be used)

 5.The scikit-learn component should be improved with a. better bootstrapping, and b. hyperparameter optimisation

+The files uploaded so far are:

+A. The initial query to access flood defences from Geofabrik - GeofabrikQuery.ipynb

+B. Calculating summary statistics for classified flood defence points - SummaryStats.py

+C. Using these stats to classify the entire datset - ClassPointsFinal.ipynb

 _Thanks for visiting this repository_